txhammer68/scoreBoard/README.md

     * Check settings to download/apply update
     * Logout after update for update to be applied
     * Verify settings/config after login

+All trademarks, trade names, or logos mentioned or used are the property of their respective owners.
+Every effort has been made to properly capitalize, punctuate, identify and attribute trademarks and trade names to their respective owners.